KSES-FM

-KSES-FM (107.1 MHz) is a regional Mexican-formatted radio station licensed to Seaside, California, broadcasting to the Santa Cruz area.
+KSES-FM (107.1 FM) is a regional Mexican-formatted radio station licensed to Seaside, California, United States, broadcasting to the Santa Cruz area.
 The station is currently owned by Entravision Communications.

 KSES-FM is part of Entravision's Suavecita radio network.

 On January 8, 2018, KSES-FM changed their format from Spanish adult hits (as "Jose") to Regional Mexican, branded as "Radio La Suavecita".